Find a local pick your own farm here!

 Bradford County

-• Berry Fields Farm - Uses natural growing practices, blueberries, Turkeys (ORGANIC not-hormone-fed), and prepicked produce, gift shop, farm animals, Farm B and B
+• Berry Fields Farm - 2025 assumed permanently closed, Uses natural growing practices, blueberries, Turkeys (ORGANIC not-hormone-fed), and prepicked produce, gift shop, farm animals, Farm B and B

 • Blueberry Mountain Farm - U-Pick Blueberries